DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 #### Step 2: Configure required permissions

-This template creates two IAM policies: one allowing Datadog to read inventory files from the destination bucket, and another allowing your source bucket to write inventory files to it.
+This template creates two IAM policies:
+  - A policy to allow Datadog to read inventory files from the destination bucket
+  - A policy to allow your source bucket to write inventory files to the destination bucket

-1. Download the cloud-inventory-policies-cfn.yaml template
+1. Download the cloud-inventory-policies-cfn.yaml template.
 2. Create a new stack With New Resources (standard)
 3. Fill in the required parameters:
    - **DatadogIntegrationRole**: Your Datadog AWS integration role name